yl-wang996/yl-wang996.github.io/_pages/about.md

 I have a keen interest in researching dexterous tool manipulation using multi-fingered hands.
 I have also published work on 6D pose estimation and am currently engaged in a project involving imitation learning.

 In addition to my academic pursuits, I have substantial experience with simulation environments, notably Isaac Sim/Gym and Mujoco.
 I am proficient in robot control using ROS and MoveIt and have practical experience working with the Shadowhand robot and its accompanying robotic arm.
-Furthermore, my background includes coursework in NLP, LLM, pattern recognition, and signal processing.
-I have also accumulated approximately two years of experience in industrial computer vision before my master's study.
+Furthermore, my other background includes in NLP, LLM, pattern recognition, and signal processing.
+I have accumulated approximately two years of experience in industrial computer vision before my master's study.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.